 This program will additionally consider whether students are supporting New Haven and/or the students’ home communities.

-Additionally, there may be consideration for whether this proposal works to benefit pressing societal needs, namely response to COVID-19 or creating an anti-racist society.
+Additionally, there may be consideration for whether this proposal works to benefit pressing societal needs, namely response to COVID-19 and/or creating an anti-racist society.